-In April 2020, Council introduced two fully EVs and accompanying solar-powered charging stations to its fleet operations.
-In 2021, at least two public EV charging stations for community use will be completed.
+In April 2020, Council introduced two fully EVs and accompanying solarpowered charging stations to its fleet operations.
+In 2021, the first two public EV charging stations for community use were completed.
 These represent the first steps in transitioning away from petrol-only cars, while encouraging the community to adopt clean technologies that can help reduce our City's carbon footprint.